Skip to main content

 Once the class has been created, students will need to be enrolled.
 On the Classes tab, click the Invite Students button in the class tile.
 Here, you can see the four enrollment options.
 While any method can be used, there are a few best practices when deciding the best method for you.

-2. Display Class Code: While this option will require some communication between students and caregivers, this is and easy way to have students join your class.
-Click the Copy Code link and paste it to a school message board, schoolwide email, or schoolwide LMS page.
-Students can log into Albert and join this code to enter the class.
+2. Display Class Code: While this option will require some communication between students and caregivers, this is an easy way to have students join your class.
+Click the Copy Code link and paste it to a school message board, school-wide email, or school-wide LMS page.
+Students can log into Albert and enter this code to join the class.

 3. Import from LMS or Import from Google Classroom: If your school uses Canvas, Schoology, Clever, Brightspace (D2L), or Google Classroom and has LMS classes comprised of all students, you can use one of these integrations to seamlessly invite students to join Albert.
 Students will automatically be enrolled in the class.

-3. Click the button next to your “mega-class” name
+3. Toggle the switch next to your “mega-class” name.

 [Pro-tip]: Students in “mega-classes” can also be assigned Albert assignments or assessments.